 With this quote, one of America’s most famous poets sums up how being bold can play a big role in achieving fortune, both financially and in life.
-Ironically, Dickinson lived much of her life in isolation as a recluse, but her words and writings have been bold and poignant enough to live on for over 130 years since her death.
+Ironically, Dickinson lived much of her life in isolation as a recluse, but her words and writings have been bold and poignant enough to live on for nearly 140 years since her death.

 It’s important not to confuse boldness for carelessness or needless risk, two things that can quickly drain wealth and do damage to a credit score.
 Rather, boldness suggests taking real action to achieve your goals instead of passively hoping they’ll happen.
 What that action is—earning more income, saving more money, building your credit—is ultimately up to you.

 China’s most famous philosopher dispensed enlightened advice on many aspects of life over 2,500 years ago, including finances.
 With only nine words, Confucius emphasizes how wealth and prosperity can come and go, so it’s imperative not to behave as though they’re here to stay.
 And the way to do that is to live within your means and set aside some of today’s wealth for a proverbial rainy day.

 We saved this one for last to emphasize the importance of prioritizing things in life.
 While money, credit, and financial stability are certainly important—at least in helping you live the life you desire—American humorist and writer Will Rogers stresses that they should not be your sole focus.

 Rogers was known for finding humor in just about anything and led an interesting life—traveling and entertaining audiences around the world—by virtually any standard.